epage/cargo-script-mvs/0000-rust-script.md

 - It is easier to setup and tear down these experiments, making it more likely to happen
 - All crates will be available
 - Local resources are available

-**Collaboration:**

-When sharing reproduction cases, it is much easier when everything exists in a single code snippet to copy/paste.
-Alternatively, people will either leave off the manifest or underspecify the details of it.

-This similarly makes it easier to share code samples with coworkers or in books / blogs.

 **One-Off Utilities:**